matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

     appendFilePath: true
 ---

+TODO: the blog post needs to have a more critical tone to it with honesty on where things sucked.

 [Dagger](https://dagger.io/) is a new tool that promises to fix the yaml and custom scripts mess that CI/CD currently is by building pipelines as code with one of the [supported SDKs](https://docs.dagger.io/).
 I'm in the process of learning this tool, understanding where it may fall short and where it shines and I decided that sharing some of the exploration I do and the learnings it leaves me would be useful.
+This post is a part of a [series of blog posts](TODO: link to tag for exploring-dagger) that look at Dagger from different perspectives.

 **NOTE**: Dagger is in very active development so by the time you read this blog post it might already be deprecated.